The Next Generation of Immuno-Oncology

 Biomarkers

-Synergy IMT’s antibodies identify their tumor-associated antigens in cancer patient blood, i.e. a liquid biopsy; a non-invasive, dynamic method to monitor the patient’s response to therapy.
-These biomarkers may enable an earlier diagnosis, improve patient stratification for clinical trials, and help guide treatment decisions, ultimately leading to better patient outcomes.
+Synergy IMT antibodies efficiently capture sTA bearing extracellular vesicles (sTA-EV) in cancer patient blood.
+The sTA-EV are derived from tumor or TME cancer associated fibroblasts (CAF) as determined by immunophenotyping.
+This liquid biopsy serves as a non-invasive, dynamic method to monitor the patient’s response to therapy.
+These biomarkers may enable an earlier diagnosis for certain cancer types , improve patient stratification for clinical trials, and help guide treatment decisions, ultimately leading to better patient outcomes.

 AI driven docking of Synergy IMT PD-L1 antibody showing a subset of antigen H-bond contacts.